 Fruit mixing with what I deemed “real food,” meaning anything savory.
 Pineapple on pizza?
 NO. Applesauce and pork chops?
 Mandarin oranges in an otherwise normal garden salad?
 Watermelon on the same plate as a hamburger?
 No no no no NOOOOO.
 Fruit and real food were not to canoodle on my watch.

 I’m happy to report that taste buds do indeed mature a little bit as you grow up and now, I’m full-on obsessed with the interplay between sweet fruit and savory food.
 I have several varieties of fresh and dried fruits on hand at all times to throw into savory dishes.
-Raisins and currants go in stuffed peppers.
-Mango is a must for dipping sauce for rangoons.
-Pineapple belongs onburgers.
+Mango sauce gets slathered on chicken.
+Pineapple belongs on burgers.
 And tacos.
 And black bean dip.
-Apples can be the star of chicken chili.
+Apples can be the star of a slow cooker sausage dish.
 Salmon gets smothered with apricot glaze.

 And now, chicken and grapes is my newest obsession.
-I grabbed some jars and packed my lunches for the entire week.
+I grabbed some jars and packed my lunches for the entire week with these Chicken & Spinach Salad Jars.
 Savory cooked chicken breast, sweet red grapes, crunchy walnuts, and salty Asiago cheese are packed together with leafy spinach and a mustardy, herby dressing.
 Fruit and real food never tasted so good together.
 I’m kicking younger Lori in the shins for missing out on all of this.

 Chicken & Spinach Salad Jars

 - 1/4 teaspoon freshly ground black pepper

 - 1/3 cup shaved Asiago cheese